bark-community/bark-swap-demo/README.md

 ## Jupiter Terminal Vs. API

-[Jupiter Terminal](https://terminal.jup.ag/) is a user interface that integrates into BarkSwap by linking it in the HTML.
-The API utilizes Jupiter's quote and swap endpoints and requires building the BarkSwap front-end/UI.
+BarkSwap is based on Jupiter Terminal and utilizes its API for seamless integration.
+Jupiter Terminal is a user interface that links into BarkSwap through its HTML.
+The API implementation utilizes Jupiter's quote and swap endpoints, requiring the development of the BarkSwap front-end/UI.

 ## Usage

 This repository serves as a reference implementation and is not intended for direct usage.

 - Obtain an API key from Helius - [https://www.helius.dev/](https://www.helius.dev/)
-- Create a API key and integrate it into the HTML of the BarkSwap implementation.
+- Create a BARK API key and integrate it into the HTML of the BarkSwap implementation.
 - For create-dapp, you'll need NPM or Yarn.
 The BarkSwap implementation is accessible at `localhost:3000/swap`.

 For any questions or issues, please refer to the [GitHub repository](https://github.com/bark-community/bark-swap) or reach out to the BARK community.